reginaldopsilvaf/IME-Land-Mobile-Mapping-System/README.rst

 #.
 Calibration of cameras to obtain interior orientation parameters;
 #.
 Estimation of camera system assembly parameters;
 #.
 Generation of a virtual image (mosaic of images) for each pair of images taken at the same time by the dual camera system;
 #.
-Estimation of exterior orientation parameters from at least 3 virtual images using phototriangulation by beams of perspective light rays (Equation of
+Estimation of exterior orientation parameters from at least 3 virtual images using phototriangulation by beams of perspective light rays (Equation of collinearity);
-collinearity);
 #.
-Estimation of camera system assembly parameters;

-Combined, spatial data types, indexes, and functions provide a flexible structure for optimized performance and analysis.

-In the Beginning
+Collection of homologous points between virtual images and calculation of their respective XYZ coordinates in the terrestrial reference system via phototriangulation or photogrammetric intersection;
+#.
+Generation of the digital surface model of the region in question from the XYZ coordinates (CloudCompare software);

+Description
 ----------------

-In legacy first-generation `GIS` implementations, all spatial data is stored in flat files and special `GIS` software is required to interpret and manipulate the data.
-These first-generation management systems are designed to meet the needs of users where all required data is within the user's organizational domain.
-They are proprietary, self-contained systems specifically built for handling spatial data.

-Second-generation spatial systems store some data in relational databases (usually the "attribute" or non-spatial parts) but still lack the flexibility afforded with direct integration.
+This project was proposed as a requirement for completing the digital photogrammetry discipline of the Cartographic Engineering course at the Instituto Militar de Engenharia, taught by professor Daniel Rodrigues dos Santos.

+This project was carried out by 4th year students Matheus Alves Silva and Reginaldo Pereira da Silva Filho during the first semester of 2023.

 **True spatial databases were born when people started to treat spatial features as first class database objects.**